Ganesh-Solapure/Home-Automation-Using-Telegram-Bot-ESP-32/README.md

-# Home-Automation-Using-Telegram-Bot-ESP-32
-An IoT-based home automation system using an ESP32 microcontroller and Telegram Bot for remote device control and monitoring.
-Features include GPIO management, Wi-Fi connectivity, MQTT/HTTP protocols, real-time updates, and secure access using Telegram's API.

-# Home Automation Using Telegram Bot and ESP32

 This project demonstrates how to build a **smart home automation system** using an **ESP32 microcontroller** and a **Telegram Bot**.
-Users can control various devices such as lights, fans, and other appliances using a Telegram bot interface.
+Users can control various devices such as lights, fans, and other appliances using a Telegram bot interface.Features include GPIO management, Wi-Fi connectivity, MQTT/HTTP protocols, real-time updates, and secure access using Telegram's API.

 ---